Standing Figure of Nefertiti

 The right arm and parts of the upper left arm were damaged and missing, as are the toes and the nipples.
-Markings on the statue indicate that it had not been completed, further work was needed on the face to make it more realistic.
+Markings on the statue show that it had not been completed, further work was needed on the face to make it more realistic.

 The ancient Egyptian city of Tell el-Amarna or simply Amarna was the short-lived capital of Egypt built by Pharaoh Akhenaten and which was later abandoned shortly after his death in 1332 BCE.
 Amarna is the largest easily accessible ancient archaeological site from ancient Egypt.
 The site continues to be studied to this day.